 Club Welfare Officers and all coaches are required to attend a three-hour Safeguarding and Protecting Children workshop, and Club Welfare Officers are also required to attend an NSPCC Time to Listen workshop, which can be booked separately.

-Please note: due to the Coronavirus pandemic, all England Boxing Safeguarding Courses have been postponed until November 2020.
+Please note: due to the Coronavirus pandemic, all England Boxing Safeguarding Courses have been postponed until it is deemed safe to return.

-We will reschedule these courses for later in the year and early in 2021.
+We will reschedule these courses when possible.
 Where someone can’t make a rearranged course, then we will do our best to accommodate them or offer them a refund.

 Further updates will follow when available.